Securing workload identities

 We detect risk on workload identities across sign-in behavior and offline indicators of compromise.

-The detection learns the baselines sign-in behavior for workload identities in your tenant in between 2 and 60 days, and fires if one or more of the following unfamiliar properties appear during a later sign-in: IP address / ASN, target resource, user agent, hosting/non-hosting IP change, IP country, credential type.
+The detection learns the baselines sign-in behavior for workload identities in your tenant.
+This detection takes between 2 and 60 days, and fires if one or more of the following unfamiliar properties appear during a later sign-in: IP address / ASN, target resource, user agent, hosting/non-hosting IP change, IP country, credential type.

 Because of the programmatic nature of workload identity sign-ins, we provide a timestamp for the suspicious activity instead of flagging a specific sign-in event.

-Sign-ins that are initiated after an authorized configuration change may trigger this detection.
+Sign-ins that are initiated after an authorized configuration change might trigger this detection.

-When the Microsoft leaked credentials service acquires credentials from GitHub, the dark web, paste sites, or other sources, they're checked against current valid credentials in Azure AD to find valid matches.
+When the Microsoft leaked credentials service acquires credentials from GitHub, the dark web, paste sites, or other sources, they're checked against current valid credentials in Microsoft Entra ID to find valid matches.

 Identify risky workload identities

-Organizations can find workload identities that have been flagged for risk in one of two locations:
+Organizations can find workload identities flagged for risk in one of two locations:

-- Browse to Azure Active Directory > Security > Risky workload identities (preview).
+- Browse to Protection > Identity Protection > Risky workload identities.

 Export risk data

-Organizations can export data by configurating diagnostic settings in Azure AD to send risk data to a Log Analytics workspace, archive it to a storage account, stream it to an event hub, or send it to a SIEM solution.
+Organizations can export data by configurating diagnostic settings in Microsoft Entra ID to send risk data to a Log Analytics workspace, archive it to a storage account, stream it to an event hub, or send it to a SIEM solution.

 Enforce access controls with risk-based Conditional Access

-Using Conditional Access for workload identities, you can block access for specific accounts you choose when Identity Protection marks them "at risk."
-Policy can be applied to single-tenant service principals that have been registered in your tenant.
+Using Conditional Access for workload identities, you can block access for specific accounts you choose when ID Protection marks them "at risk."
+Policy can be applied to single-tenant service principals registered in your tenant.
 Third-party SaaS, multi-tenanted apps, and managed identities are out of scope.

 Investigate risky workload identities

-Identity Protection provides organizations with two reports they can use to investigate workload identity risk.
+ID Protection provides organizations with two reports they can use to investigate workload identity risk.
 These reports are the risky workload identities, and risk detections for workload identities.
-All reports allow for downloading of events in .CSV format for further analysis outside of the Azure portal.
+All reports allow for downloading of events in .CSV format for further analysis.

 Some of the key questions to answer during your investigation include: